armc23/docker-lamp/README.md

 This application is for educational purposes.
 Application is builded by using docker, app includes the following images mysql, php-fpm and nginx.
 App includes examples of linked services, environment variables optimize dependency installation on image building.
-This php api application returns user data (username) from mysql database through api GET request and allow to add a new entry in database.
+This php api application returns user data (username) from mysql database through api GET request and allow to add a new entry in database through POST request.

 Example APP